yyeeaahh987/Cart_Noodle_Ordering/backend/readme.txt

 jsonwebtoken is for authentication and authorization Mongoose is a dependency which communicate with MondoDB. nodemon is for automatically updating restarting the server when there is change

+node version
+v18.17.0

+direct to the backend dir and type
+` npm install